Virus 'swallowing' people in India; crematoriums overwhelmed - WTMJ

 Even with the targeted blocks, horrific scenes of overwhelmed hospitals and cremation grounds spread on Twitter and drew appeals for help.

-Dr. Anthony Fauci, the Biden administration’s top medical adviser on the pandemic, told ABC’s “This Week” that the U.S. would review how to increase India’s vaccine supply, such as by sending doses or helping India “to essentially make vaccines themselves.”
+President Joe Biden said the U.S was determined to help.
+“Just as India sent assistance to the United States as our hospitals were strained early in the pandemic, we are determined to help India in its time of need,” Biden said in a tweet.

-The White House said national security adviser Jake Sullivan spoke by phone Sunday with his Indian counterpart, Ajit Doval, and that the U.S. is ‘’working around the clock” to send supplies.
+The White House said the U.S. was “working around the clock” to deploy testing kits, ventilators and personal protective equipment, and it would seek to provide oxygen supplies as well.
+It said it would also make available sources of raw material urgently needed to manufacture Covishield, the Oxford-AstraZeneca vaccine made by the Serum Institute of India.

-Help and support were also offered from archrival Pakistan, with politicians, journalists and citizens in the neighboring country expressing solidarity.
+Help and support were also offered from archrival Pakistan, with politicians and citizens in the neighboring country expressing solidarity.
 Pakistan’s Foreign Affairs Ministry said it offered to provide relief including ventilators, oxygen supply kits, digital X-ray machines, PPE and related items.

 “Humanitarian issues require responses beyond political consideration,” Foreign Minister Shah Mehmood Qureshi said.